1990 The Dynasty Dies Nasty

 For the second time in three years, the Boston Red Sox landed the unfortunate role of trying to unravel the A’s at the ALCS.
 In the end, it was they who would unravel.

-More than ever, the Red Sox lived and died behind Roger Clemens, who won 21 of 27 decisions and produced a 1.93 ERA that would register as the best of his storied career.
+More than ever, the Red Sox lived and died behind Roger Clemens, who won 21 of 27 decisions and produced a 1.93 ERA that would register as the second best of his storied career.
+(He would post a 1.87 mark for Houston in 2005.)
 Clemens’ season, and that of Boston’s, was nearly derailed in early September when a shoulder injury put him on the disabled list.
 Up 6.5 games at the time in the AL East, the Red Sox quickly saw it vanish when the Toronto Blue Jays rampaged past them, but got it back for good with a week to go when they took two of three from the defending AL East champions—with Clemens coming off the shelf to win a crucial start.

 Red Sox batters had led the AL in hitting at .272, but it was a lightweight figure punctuated with the sixth-lowest home run total in the majors.
 Boston’s lack of muscle contributed to, once again, a four-and-out at the ALCS against Oakland, scoring precisely one run in each game.
 But Roger Clemens had bigger fish to get fried over.
-One was Dave Stewart, who since joining the A’s had a 6-0 record head-on against Clemens, and won two more duels against the Rocket in the ALCS.
+One was Dave Stewart, who won two duels against the Rocket in the series to run his career mark against him to 8-0.
 The other was Game Four home plate umpire Gerry Cooney, who bore the brunt of Clemens’ frustration when, after a walk, he ejected Clemens for reciting several of George Carlin’s seven dirty words toward him.
 After the game, Clemens said he was merely cursing at himself, but close-up television replays of a clearly agitatedIn fairness to Clemens, Cooney initiated the altercation when he challenged Clemens, after the walk, as to why he was shaking his head at him.
-Clemens firing one expletive after another towards Cooney made his story hard to believe.
+Clemens firing one expletive after another toward Cooney made his story hard to believe.

 The A’s were amazed with laughter at the Red Sox’ implosion, but the grins faded away—and never returned—in the World Series against the Reds.